Ewan Douglas: Athletics career

 He threw a British record of 179 feet, 10 inches in the hammer-throwing.
 He was retrospectively awarded the Crabbie Cup in 1951 for his performance.

 He representated the Scottish team at the 1954 British Empire and Commonwealth Games in Vancouver, Canada, where he participated in the hammer throw and discus throw events.
+He represented Great Britain against Germany in 1955.